mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 JuMP.objective_function(analysis.method.jump)
 ```

-Additionally, JuliaGrid stores the objective function in a separate variable, allowing users to access it by referencing the variable `analysis.objective`.
+Additionally, JuliaGrid stores the objective function in a separate variable, allowing users to access it by referencing the variable `analysis.method.objective`.

 ---